 Around the back, the JBL Charge 5 has a waterproof USB-C charging port as well as a flap hiding the USB-A port that can be used to charge up your smartphone.
 The Charge 5 drops support for the 3.5mm aux jack from the JBL Charge 4, which is a bummer for some who have legacy devices they want to hook up.

-Overall, the JBL Charge 5 sounds like a bigger speaker than it is.
+Overall, the JBL Charge 5 sounds like a bigger portable speaker than it is.
 It dishes out an impressive amount of bass for its size without sacrificing on the mids or highs.

 Read the full review: JBL Charge 5 review

 Ultimate Ears Hyperboom is a powerful party speaker that will ensure the party atmosphere, both indoors and outdoors.
-Its Ultimate Ears' largest speaker to date, but still keeps the company's stylish and discreet design, and adds two Bluetooth radios so you can switch seamlessly between two phones.
+Its Ultimate Ears' largest Bluetooth speaker to date, but still keeps the company's stylish and discreet design, and adds two Bluetooth radios so you can switch seamlessly between two phones.

 Despite being party-centric (read: packing tons of bass), it also delivers a very well-balanced soundscape.
 Here you never get the feeling that you are playing bass to make a party at the expense of other elements in the music, and almost no matter what you put on music, you get a pleasant experience.

 In terms of features, the Ultimate Ears app allows you to connect the Hyperboom to other UE speakers and use them together, you can switch audio source and adjust volume, and you can select four different playlists in Amazon Music, Deezer or Spotify that can be started by holding down the Play button in three seconds.

-For parties small and large, it's a great pick.
+For parties small and large, this Bluetooth speaker box is a great pick.